 Artists Statement

 In my work I embrace the challenge of recreating the world on canvas and paper.
 But “recreating” is only a beginning.
-I consider myself a writer who writes with graphite and pigment.
-I am always surprised by the stories that emerge and the resulting work is often more surreal and engaging than I anticipate.
+I am often surprised by the stories that emerge and the resulting work is often more surreal and engaging than I anticipate.
 Portraits are rarely straightforward and still lifes are often “not so still” with objects falling, floating and flying.
-Fascinated by reflections which create worlds within worlds, I depict objects seen through the distortion of curved surfaces.
+Fascinated by reflections which create worlds within worlds, I depict objects and rooms seen through the distortion of curved surfaces.
 The work invites you to enter into a world that is at once strange and familiar.

 My ongoing drawing series, SELF, created over four decades , is a series of self-portraits that have become an unexpected lifetime journey.
 Using the vocabulary of my own forms and features, I bear witness to the changes of time, offering a broader experience of being human.
 Other drawing series – Portraits of Glaciers, Dead Horse Bay, and Ugly Fruit – address concern for our environment, stressed by the climate crisis.